vanshchaudhary2404/DSA-Problems/Array/README.md

 -  Max consecutive Ones (Need to add in excel)
 -  Subarray sum equals to K (Need to add in excel)
 -  2 Sum.
 (Need to add in excel).
+-  Find Missing and Repeated Values.(Need to add in excel)